Khai Dinh Tomb

 How To Get There

-The tomb is about 7km away from the center of Hue city.
-Travelers are recommended to get there by motorbike or taxi.
+The tomb is approximately 7 km from the center of Hue city.
+Travelers are encouraged to visit by motorbike, taxi, or on foot for a more immersive experience.

 Useful Information